pagkly/Zed/Investopedia3/Dow 30.md

 ## The Dow 30 and the S&P 500

-Comparisons are often made between the Dow Jones Industrial Average (DJIA) and the [S&P 500](https://www.investopedia.com/terms/s/sp500.asp).
-While both utilize the same strategy of measuring stock market performance through representative companies, there are [significant differences](https://www.investopedia.com/ask/answers/difference-between-dow-jones-industrial-average-and-sp-500/) in their methodology.
+Comparisons are often made between the Dow Jones Industrial Average (DJIA) and the [[S&P 500]](https://www.investopedia.com/terms/s/sp500.asp).
+While both utilize the same strategy of measuring stock market performance through representative companies, there are [[significant differences]](https://www.investopedia.com/ask/answers/difference-between-dow-jones-industrial-average-and-sp-500/) in their methodology.
 For example, the DJIA is price-weighted, while the S&P 500 is market-capitalization-weighted.
 They also use significantly different criteria to include companies in their listings.5

 ## Disadvantages of the Dow